I apologize in advance for this episode everyone.

 I’m sure Canucks fans once again wouldn’t rank this series highly.
 Hell, even in 2020, 2011 seems fresh for some people.

 Bias aside though, this was a heavyweight tilt between two recent Cup champions.
 Three of the first four games went to overtime, and the other three games were all close contests.
-Of course, the last minute drama which Chicago take home the Cup was the stuff of legends.
+Of course, the last-minute drama in which Chicago dramatically won the Cup was the stuff of legends.

 3. St. Louis def.
 Boston 4-3 (2019)